sinhp/sinhp.github.io/_pages/about.md

 ---

 I am a mathematician working in the foundation of mathematics and its connection to theoretical computer science.
-My main research interests include constructive mathematics and type theory, category theory and categorical logic, and higher category theory.
-I am also interested in applications of these areas to topology and algberaic topology.
-On the side, I recently started to learn more about Topological Data Analysis and Persistent Homology.
+My main research interests include category theory and categorical logic, type theory, and higher category theory.
+I am also interested in applications of these areas to topology and algebraic topology.
+On the side, I recently started to learn more about topological data analysis and persistent homology.

 I was born in Qeshm Island in Iran.
 I have lived in Iran, Canada, UK, and the Netherlands.
-I speak Persian, English, and Dutch.
+I speak English, Dutch, and Persian.

 ## Academic Profile

+I am currently a postdoctoral research fellow at the Department of Mathematics of the Johns Hopkins University.
+My PI is <a href="https://math.jhu.edu/~eriehl/" target="_blank"> Emily Riehl </a>.
+Our project is within the burgeoning field of (constructive) synthetic homotopy theory.

 From Nov 2019 until Nov 2020, I was a Research Fellow at the University of Leeds Logic group working on the project <em>Univalent type theories: models, equalities, and coherence</em> in collaboration with Prof. <a href="http://www1.maths.leeds.ac.uk/~pmtng/" target ="_blank"> Nicola Gambino </a>  (University of Leeds) and Prof. <a href="http://www.contrib.andrew.cmu.edu/~awodey/" target ="_blank">Steve Awodey</a> (Carnegie Mellon University) to develop a Kripke-Joyal style forcing semantics for Homotopy Type Theory.
 This semantics extends the usual Kripke-Joyal Semantics for IHOL (Higher Order Intuitionistic Logic) in toposes.
 Here is my page at Leeds: https://eps.leeds.ac.uk/maths/staff/6531/dr-sina-hazratpour